Biography: Brian N. Niemczyk

 - Represented a homeowner seeking to evict former owner still occupying the premises, which resulted in a favorable summary judgment ruling and affirmation by the Minnesota Court of Appeals

-- Represented the owner of Minnesota used car dealership in defense of significant allegations of wrongdoing by the owner’s business partners, which resulted in a favorable settlement that surpassed the client’s expectations
+- Represented the owner of Minnesota used car dealership in defense of significant allegations of wrongdoing by the owner’s business partners, which resulted in a favorable settlement

-- Represented the purchaser of lakeshore property in connection with a claim against the former owner for non-disclosure of material defects in the property, which resulted in a favorable settlement that surpassed the client’s expectations.
+- Represented the purchaser of lakeshore property in connection with a claim against the former owner for non-disclosure of material defects in the property, which resulted in a favorable settlement

 The breadth of my experience broadens the value I bring to my clients.
 It spares the people I represent from having to seek separate counsel when various issues arise, and it gives me a more holistic view of their business.- Brian N. Niemczyk